MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/work-folders-overview.md

 ## Role description

- With Work Folders users can store and access work files on personal computers and devices, often referred to as bring-your-own device (BYOD), in addition to corporate PCs.
-Users gain a convenient location to store work files, and they can access them from anywhere.
+ With Work Folders, users can store and access work files on personal computers and devices, often referred to as bring-your-own device (BYOD), in addition to corporate PCs.
+Users gain a convenient location to store work files, and they can access those files from anywhere.
 Organizations maintain control over corporate data by storing the files on centrally managed file servers and optionally specifying user device policies such as encryption and lock-screen passwords.

  You can deploy Work Folders with existing deployments of Folder Redirection, Offline Files, and home folders.
 Work Folders stores user files in a folder on the server called a *sync share*.
 You can specify a folder that already contains user data, which enables you to adopt Work Folders without migrating servers and data or immediately phasing out your existing solution.